BBB Iron Condor Strategy

 - What is a iron condor on BBB?

 - A iron condor on BBB is the iron condor strategy applied to BBB (etf).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BBB etf trading near $30.46, the strikes shown on this page are snapped to the nearest listed BBB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BBB etf at $30.18 on the most recent close, the strikes shown on this page are snapped to the nearest listed BBB chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BBB iron condor max profit and max loss calculated?